DelphiWorlds/Codex/README.md

 ## Change history

+v2.2.0 (Apr 5th, 2024) Delphi 12.x and 11.x only

+* Refactored R jar generation for Delphi 12.1 support
+* Fixed R jar generation for App Store in Delphi 12.0
+* Fixed resolution of packages which target more than one environment (e.g. Guava - Android/JVM) in Package Download
+* Added project modification notification - title now updates when deployment type is changed
+* Minor fixes/tweaks

 v2.1.1 (Mar 1st, 2024) Delphi 12 and 11.x only

 * Fixed R jar generation (was locking up)